Australian rules football schism (1938–1949)

-The Australian rules football schism (1938–1949) was a period of division in the rules and governance of Australian rules football, primarily in the sport's traditional heartland of Melbourne, and to lesser extents in North West Tasmania and parts of regional Victoria.
-The schism existed primarily between Melbourne's pre-eminent league, the Victorian Football League (VFL), and its secondary league, the Victorian Football Association (VFA).
-In the context of VFA history, this period is often referred to as the throw-pass era.
+From 1938 to 1949, there was a schism in the rules and governance of Australian rules football, primarily in the sport's traditional heartland of Melbourne, and to lesser extents in North West Tasmania and parts of regional Victoria.
+The schism existed between Melbourne's pre-eminent league, the Victorian Football League (VFL), and its secondary league, the Victorian Football Association (VFA), and began in 1938, when the VFA introduced several rule changes, most notably legalising throwing of the football in general play.
+In the context of VFA history, this is referred to as the throw-pass era.

-The schism began in 1938, when the VFA introduced several rule changes, including legalising throwing of the football in general play.
-The changes helped to speed up the game, and promoted more run-and-carry play in an era which had previously been dominated by a long kicking style.
+The changed rules helped to speed up the game, and promoted more run-and-carry play in an era which had previously been dominated by a long kicking style.
 Additionally, the VFA ended its player transfer agreement with the VFL, and aggressively recruited star players from the VFL.
 These changes gave the VFA for the first time in many years an on-field product which could compete with the VFL for public interest, and it made the 1940s one of the most successful periods in the VFA's history.
 By the mid-1940s, the VFA had copyrighted its rules, and was considered to be playing its own distinct code of Australian rules football.

 The VFA's actions created a division in the administrative structure of the sport in Victoria.
 Throughout the 1940s, the VFL and VFA worked towards ending the schism, as they both believed that a single controlling body playing under a uniform set of rules was in the best interests of football as a whole.
 Over several years, the VFL and VFA unsuccessfully negotiated options, including for the two competitions to be amalgamated into one.
 The schism ended after the 1949 season, when the VFA accepted the national standard rules, in exchange for receiving its own seat on the Australian National Football Council, which ultimately gave it a voice in the administration of the game at the national level.
 Although the throw-pass itself did not survive beyond the schism, other innovations from the throw-pass era helped to shape the national rules of the game.